malcolmsailor/efficient_rhythms/docs/settings.md

     tuples of ints.
 This parameter is specified in the same way as
     <a href="#rhythmic_unison">`rhythmic_unison`</a> above.
 Its effect
-    is to lead combinations of voices to be “hocketed” —i.e., for, when possible, the attacks of one voice to be placed during the pauses of another, and vice versa.
+    is to lead combinations of voices to be “hocketed” —i.e., for, when possible, the onsets of one voice to be placed during the pauses of another, and vice versa.

     Tuples of the form (0, 1, 2) will cause voice 1 to be constructed in